Summer Program FAQs

 Is financial assistance available?

 Francis Parker School’s financial assistance policies reflect standards of equity and fairness and embrace Francis Parker School’s ongoing commitment to access, affordability, and socioeconomic diversity.
-Therefore, financial assistance is also available to Francis Parker School families during Summer at Parker.
+Therefore, financial assistance is also available to incoming and current Francis Parker School families during Summer at Parker.

 To receive your unique discount code applicable at checkout, contact email@example.com.
 Please allow 3-5 business days for your code to be created.